MyLife-Services/mylife-documentation/technical/mylife-interface.md

 - **Hover Actions:** When a member hovers over a chat bubble, an icon appears allowing them to **copy** the content to their clipboard
 - **Text Input Field:** At the bottom of the chat system, members can type their messages or commands, facilitating continuous interaction with their digital assistants.
 - **Submit Button:** After typing a message, members click the "Submit" button to send it, prompting an immediate response from the system.
-- **Refresh Button:** At the top right corner of the chat system, there is a **Refresh Button**.
-Clicking this button clears the current chat screen, allowing members to start a new conversation or reset the interface without losing previous interactions.
+- **Refresh Icon:** At the top right corner of the chat system, there is a **Refresh** recycle icon.
+Clicking this icon clears the current chat screen, allowing members to start a new conversation or reset the interface without losing previous interactions.

 ## 3. Sidebar